Need a project management template?

 Right-click on the file and then rename.

-Step 5: Update the connections
+Step 5: Transfer the data

 This workflow template contains pre-built Sheetgo connections that will transfer data from the Project Management master sheet to the collaborator spreadsheets and back in the opposite direction.